Is HPV herpes?

 Herpes viruses are also a family of viruses, some of which can infect humans.
 Like HPV, they also infect your skin and mucous membranes.

 HSV-2 infections (and sometimes HSV-1 infections) can cause a condition called genital herpes.
-This is when you get outbreaks of blisters and sores on the skin around your genitals and anus, and sometimes across your buttocks.
+This is when you get outbreaks of blisters and sores on the skin around your genitals, anus and sometimes across your buttocks.

 What is the difference between HPV and herpes?

 Is HPV the same as herpes?
 Both conditions are caused by viruses that infect your skin.
-And both conditions can cause skin blemishes around your genitals and anus.
+Both conditions can also cause skin blemishes around your genitals and anus.
 So, are they just different names for the same condition?

 No. Some websites may tell you this, but they’re wrong.
-Genital warts and genital herpes are caused by completely different viruses and the conditions have some big differences.
+Genital warts and genital herpes are caused by completely different viruses.
+The conditions have some big differences.
 We’ll explain:

 Genital warts don’t look the same as genital herpes

-Genital warts caused by some HPV infections look like raised bumps that can be the same colour as your skin, or slightly lighter or darker.
-They can be flat, or they can have a bumpy texture, a bit like the head of cauliflower.
+Genital warts caused by some HPV infections look like raised bumps that can be the same color as your skin or slightly lighter or darker.
+They can be flat or have a bumpy texture, a bit like the head of cauliflower.
 Warts usually won’t disappear over time, but they can be removed with a simple surgical procedure or by using prescription creams.

 Some other symptoms are similar, but some are different

-Most HPV infections cause no symptoms, and most people who are infected never realise they have an HPV virus.
+Most HPV infections cause no symptoms, and most people who are infected never realize they have a HPV virus.
 The same is also true for herpes, as you might never have any symptoms.

 When symptoms do occur and an HPV virus causes genital warts, it can also cause itching and pain in the infected skin.
-And this is the same with genital herpes.
-But genital herpes can cause other symptoms too, like burning and pain when you urinate, and flu-like symptoms.
+This is the same as genital herpes.
+However, genital herpes can cause other symptoms such as burning and pain when you urinate and flu-like symptoms.
 HPV infections don’t cause these.

 HPV can cause cancer

-You may have heard that HPV can cause cancer, and unfortunately, this is the case.
-Some HPV types (usually ones that don’t cause warts) can increase your risk of developing cancers in your penis, vagina, cervix, anus, mouth, tongue, throat, and tonsils.
+You may have heard that HPV can cause cancer.
+Unfortunately, this is the case.
+Some HPV types (usually ones that don’t cause warts) can increase your risk of developing cancers in your penis, vagina, cervix, anus, mouth, tongue, throat and tonsils.